Geothermal Heating & Cooling

 You may qualify for tax credits or rebates for purchasing and installing geothermal heat pumps.
 Visit the Database of State Incentives for Renewables & Efficiency to see your area’s programs.

+If the loop falls below freezing, will it hurt the system?
 No. The antifreeze solution used in loops that operate at low temperatures will keep it from freezing.

+Can a geothermal heat pump also heat water for my home?
 Yes.
 Some types of geothermal heat pumps can save you up to 50% on your water heating bill by pre-heating tank water.

 What does a system like this cost?